ti-cortex-m4/demo-java-completablefuture/doc/article.md

 #### Methods to complete futures

-The `CompletableFuture` class has methods to complete futures - to perform transit uncompleted futures in one of the completion states: completed normally, exceptionally on canceled.
+The `CompletableFuture` class has methods to complete futures - to transit uncompleted futures in one of the completion states: completed normally, exceptionally on canceled.

 Summary of the methods to complete futures